Monarchy of Norway: A new monarchy

-During the German occupation of World War II, the King was an important symbol of national unity and resistance.
+During the German occupation of World War II, the king was an important symbol of national unity and resistance.
 His steadfast opposition to the German demands of surrender was important for the fighting spirit of the Norwegian population.
-The constitutional powers granted to the King in the Norwegian monarchial system made his position very important and enabled the government in exile to continue its work with the utmost legitimacy.
+When Germany demanded that Haakon appoint a government headed by Vidkun Quisling, head of the fascist Nasjonal Samling, Haakon refused.
+Haakon told his ministers that neither the people nor the Storting had confidence in Quisling, and was so strongly opposed to appointing a Quisling-led government that he would abdicate before doing so.
+This is one of the few known instances since the end of the union with Sweden that a Norwegian king directly intervened in the country's politics.
+The constitutional powers granted to the king in the Norwegian monarchial system made his position very important and enabled the government in exile to continue its work with the utmost legitimacy.

 After the war, the Norwegian royal house succeeded in maintaining a balance between regality and approachability.
-King Olav V was deemed the people's king and the spontaneous show of mourning from the population upon his death in 1991 demonstrated the high standing he had among the Norwegian people.
+After 52 years as crown prince, Olav V ascended the throne upon his father's death in 1957.
+Places was deemed the people's king and the spontaneous show of mourning from the population upon his death in 1991 demonstrated the high standing he had among the Norwegian people.
 Even republicans were among the masses lighting candles in front of the Palace.

-In later years the marriages of the then Crown Prince Harald in 1968 and of Crown Prince Haakon in 2001 sparked considerable controversy, but the lasting effect on the popularity of the monarchy has been minimal.
-Although decreased from its level of above 90 percent after the war, support for the monarchy seems to remain stable around and mostly above the 70 percent mark.
-In an opinion poll in 2012 93% of the people agreed the current Monarch does a good job for the country.
+In later years the marriages of the then crown prince Harald in 1968, and of Crown Prince Haakon in 2001 sparked considerable controversy, but the lasting effect on the popularity of the monarchy has been minimal.
+Although decreased from its level of above 90 percent after the war, support for the monarchy in 2004 seemed to remain stable, around and mostly above 70 percent.
+In an opinion poll in 2012, 93% of respondents agreed that the monarch was doing a good job for the country.